bottkars/bottkars.github.io/_posts/2019-08-24-azurestack-loves-concourse-chapter3.md

   creditlink:
 ---

-# Use [Concourse CI](https://concourse-ci.org/) to automate Azure and AzureStack - Chapter 3 - working with Tasks and Anchors
+# Use [Concourse CI](https://concourse-ci.org/) to automate Azure and AzureStack - Chapter 3 - working with Scripts, Tasks  and Anchors

 This Chapter will we will create out first Task that let us

 - use Anchors for streamlining pipelines
 - create some tasks
+- write a short script in a second Pipeline
 ## Tasks

 First of all, we copy last weeks 03-azcli-pipeline.yml into 04-azcli-pipeline.yml